Travel Hacks To Travel Around Switzerland In A Budget

 If you are going to travel in one region with minimal train travel, then there is the option for a half-fare ticket.
 However, if you plan to travel by train daily, then getting the Swiss Travel Pass/ train pass will save you a lot of money and time.
 Booking online is much cheaper than purchasing the tickets at the kiosk.
 You should check out freebies that come with transport, and you can reduce the overall cost of transportation.

-Travel Tip #3- Free Public Transport in Major Cities
+Travel Hack #3 – Free Public Transport in Major Cities

-Switzerland is a well-connected country, and you will find that they offer free public transport in some of the major cities such as Lausanne, Geneva, Lucerne, Basel, and Bern.
+Switzerland is a well-connected country, and you will find that they offer free public transport in some of the major cities such as Lausanne, Geneva, Lucerne, Basel, and Bern, some of which make for excellent Day Trips from Zurich – Switzerland’s biggest city.
 When traveling on a budget, you should always seek the free transport, and you can use this freedom to explore the city without incurring an extra cost.
 You can pick your free transport ticket when you check-in at your accommodation.
 It is worth noting that Geneva, Bern, and Zurich also are some of the areas that you can get transport at competitive prices.
 Always ask at the reception of your accommodation for more information.

-Travel Tip #4- Try out Couchsurfing or some Cheap, But Cozy Hotels
+Travel Hack #4 – Try out Couchsurfing or some Cheap, But Cozy Hotels

 While the idea of relaxing by a roaring fireplace in a pinewood cabin may seem attractive, it will halve your wallet.
 However, there are other options that you can choose and still get the best deal while visiting the country.
 Airbnb is the best way of saving money on accommodation while exploring the major cities.
 Besides, it gives you an opportunity to mingle with the locals and get to know the Swiss culture.